 A road trip on the Overseas Highway in the Florida Keys is meant for taking it slow and enjoying the scene.
 In Marathon, get out of the car at the Seven-Mile Historic Bridge for a walk on a span of concrete that’s now on the National Register of Historic Places.
 Visitors and locals walk, bike, rollerblade or run the 2.2 miles portion of the bridge that’s open to recreationalists.

 Walking beside Florida history—the bridge was originally part of Henry Flagler’s railroad that connected Miami to Key West—I peer over rusted highway rails and down into the clear water of the Gulf to look for sea life, including sharks.
-Next time, I’m planting my chair on the bridge in the late afternoon to watch the sun cast an orange glow across the water.
+Next time, I’m planting my beach chair on the bridge in the late afternoon to watch the sun cast an orange glow across the water.

 Sunset Celebration at Mallory Square in Key West